A TOTEM TO THE DAWN OF LIGHT

 The piece stands just under 1m tall.

-The following images show three drawings inspired by the motif of the Dawn of Light.
-They are approximately 450mm square and executed in crayon on Canson paper.
+Each drawing is approximately 450mm square and executed in crayon on Canson paper.